Skip to main content

 Example Code Snippets

-Below are some example snippets of how this will look in your admin dashboard.
+Below are some example snippets, showing you what this will look like in your admin dashboard.
 Highlighted in bold are the additional lines of code we have added.

 Main Chat Platform/Widget